IBM/integrity-enforcer/docs/README_SIGNER_CONFIG.md

 ```

 ### Configure Verification Key
 `secret` name must be specified for verifying signer subject configuration.
 This secret is also needed to be set in `keyConfig` in IShield CR.
+You can also specify public key filename (e.g. "pubring-a.gpg", "pubring-b.gpg") which contains exported public verification key.

 Here is the example to define multiple verification keys and multiple signers.

 ```yaml
 spec: